m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

  (e.g. use `.headOption` on a `List` instead of `.head` - [wartremover](https://github.com/puffnfresh/wartremover) can enforce this)
  3. When using a library that might throw, wrap it with the `catching` construct

+## One class should = one file

+This is one case where I think Scala is a step backwards from the more opinionated Java.
+The "one class = one file" rule makes it easy to find where any code is located.
+Exceptions are `sealed` internal-only classes (similar to Java inner classes) and `sealed trait`/`case class` patterns where the subclasses aren't intended to be used explicitly.

+## If mixing in traits, be very careful about initialization order

 [1] It's aliased as `Disjunction`, but aliases have their own issues e.g. they don't show up in type errors.
 Worse is the inconsistency: the corresponding monad transformer is isn't `\/T` -